rssys/linux-sheet/README.md

 * when searching implement a next option to cycle through all matches
 * customizable key key_mappings
 * formulas
+* Better testing, as well as testing more features such as go_to, quick_scroll, things that don't impact the data but could cause crashes because they move off screen
+* when passing in extra commands, be able to write data

 ## Contributing